AlexLipp/POOPy/README.md

 ### Examples

-Examples of how to use the package (using the `ThamesWater` class as an example) are given in the `examples` folder in the form of interactive python Jupyter noteboooks:
+Examples of how to use the package (using the `ThamesWater` class as an example) are given in the `examples` folder in the form of interactive python Jupyter noteboooks.
+Note that whilst `ThamesWater` is used as an example, the same operations apply to **all** of the water companies supported by `POOPy` (with the exception of the historical data operations which are currently only supported by Thames Water):
 - [Investigating the *current* status of sewer overflow spilling](https://github.com/AlexLipp/POOPy/blob/main/examples/current_status.ipynb)
 - [Investigating the *historical* status of sewer overflow spilling](https://github.com/AlexLipp/POOPy/blob/main/examples/historical_status.ipynb)